CrimeOwl AI logoCrimeOwl AI

 The person at the center of this case

-Eight alleged victims, including identified victims Xiana Fairchild (age 7) and Amber Swartz-Garcia (age 7), and seven unidentified victims
+Eight alleged victims: Xiana Fairchild (age 7), Amber Swartz-Garcia (age 7), and six unidentified females

-Justice for Eight alleged victims, including identified victims Xiana Fairchild (age 7) and Amber Swartz-Garcia (age 7), and seven unidentified victims — the trail went cold in 2007, but the truth hasn't.
+Justice for Eight alleged victims: Xiana Fairchild (age 7), Amber Swartz-Garcia (age 7), and six unidentified females — the trail went cold in 2007, but the truth hasn't.

 Start here

-Curtis Dean Anderson, a convicted serial killer who died in prison on December 9, 2007, confessed to murdering eight victims across California and two additional victims in Mexico between 1984 and 1999.
-Most of Anderson's alleged victims remain unidentified—seven of the eight U.S. victims are unknown individuals, with only 7-year-old Xiana Fairchild and 7-year-old Amber Swartz-Garcia identified by name.
-The FBI continues to seek public assistance in identifying the remaining victims and locating any remains, as many bodies were never recovered and details about the unidentified victims remain sparse.
+Curtis Dean Anderson, a convicted serial killer, confessed to murdering eight victims across Northern California and two in Mexico before dying in prison on December 9, 2007.
+Seven of his alleged victims remain unidentified, with only 7-year-old Xiana Fairchild and 7-year-old Amber Swartz-Garcia confirmed by name.
+The FBI seeks public assistance in identifying the unknown victims and locating any remains to provide closure to families and complete the investigative record.

 Try asking